Logo-stateuniv

 Student Dining

-Dining options at USF include a number of healthy cafeteria options including gluten-free, vegetarian, and vegan food, as well as many convenient and popular chain options such as Starbucks, Ben & Jerry’s, Einstein Bros.
+Dining options include a number of healthy cafeteria options including gluten-free, vegetarian, and vegan food, as well as many convenient and popular chain options such as Starbucks, Ben & Jerry’s, Einstein Bros.
 Bagels, and Jamba Juice.
 There are several different meal plan options for both on-campus and off-campus students.

 Student Enrollment Demographics